 Finley JE.
 Physical Medicine and Rehabilitation for Myofascial Pain.
 Medscape. emedicine.medscape.com/article/313007-overview#showall.
 Updated May 21, 2017.
 Accessed July 16, 2018.

 Rodante JA, Al Hassan QA, Almeer ZS.
 Myofascial Pain Syndrome: Uncovering the Root Causes.
 Practical Pain Manag. www.practicalpainmanagement.com/pain/myofascial/myofascial-pain-syndrome-uncovering-root-causes.
 2012;6.
 Last updated on October 5, 2012.
 Accessed July 16, 2018.

-The information herein on "Trapezius Muscle Spasms: Chiropractic Treatment and Relief" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Trapezius Muscle Spasms: Chiropractic Treatment and Relief" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 Individuals diagnosed with peripheral neuropathy, or with small fiber neuropathy, can understanding symptoms and causes… Read More